ethanimproving/Family-Ideas/Papers/The Overview Effect.md

 > When you see how big the world is, all your problems become smaller ~ Ben Cartwright

+# How To Get People To Join Your Cult?

 [Neil deGrasse Tyson Is Not Afraid of Artificial Intelligence](https://youtu.be/ukhmq5on-IA?t=778)

-Add punctuation and grammar to the following YouTube transcript and remove the line breaks and timestamps: history it's been there consistently and persistently just ask any priest ask any 12:59 cult leader coltly how do they get you to join the cult the end of the world is coming you have to join my cult because I know how 13:05 to get you I know how to get around that okay what do you think the people in Jonestown were saying how many people 13:11 died I forgot the number a cult in in was it British Guyana where uh the end 13:16 of the world is coming was it all commits suicide so we will go to where we need the heavens Gate cult all of 13:22 this okay maybe the difference that you're citing is it is scientists telling you the world 13:28 is going to happen and not only that not only that but also the difference that I see here is that for for these kinds of
+Just ask any priest-- ask any cult leader.
+How do they get you to join the cult?
+'The end of the world is coming, ==you have to join my cult because I know how to get around that==.'
+Okay, what do you think the people in Jonestown were saying?
+How many people died?
+I forgot the number.
+A cult in, was it British Guyana where the end of the world is coming?
+"Let's all commit suicide so we will go to where we need."
+The Heaven's Gate cult, all of this.